-Bell Hall was built in 1956 as classrooms for the our church and to replace two existing wooden classroom buildings at the same location.
-This building currently houses our staff offices along with the FUMPers preschool, our Bethany Room, and the Community Outreach Ministry.
-During the week, you will need to come to the side door of Bell Hall for access to the campus.
+Bell Hall was built in 1956 as classrooms for the church and to replace two existing wooden classroom buildings at the same location.
+This building currently houses our church office and staff offices along with the FUMPers preschool, the Bethany Room, and our Community Outreach Ministry.

-East Florida Seminary built this red brick building in 1883 and used it as an administration building until 1905 when it was became part of the University of Florida until the campus.
+East Florida Seminary built this red brick building in 1883 and used it as an administration building until 1905 when it became part of the University of Florida.
 The building became part of our church campus in 1911.
-Currently, the first floor of Epworth contains our Sunday Nursery and children's Sunday School rooms, our Parlor meeting room, our Conference Room, and the Helping Hands clothes closets.
+Currently, the first floor of Epworth contains our Nursery and children's Sunday School rooms, our Parlor meeting room, our Conference Room, and the Helping Hands Clinic distribution closets.
 The second floor is used by our crafting group and our hand bell groups.

 The Fellowship Hall was our original brick church built in 1886 and in 1942, was converted into the current Fellowship Hall and Christian Worker's Chapel.
 The Fellowship Hall was again renovated in 2012 and includes a large, professional-grade kitchen.

-Originally part of the original brick church built in 1886, our Chapel was created in 1942 and named the Christian Worker's Chapel when our current sanctuary was built.
-In 1988, the Chapel was upgraded with a 1965 Möller-Artiste Opus 10112 organ.
+Part of the original brick church built in 1886, our Chapel was created in 1942 and named the Christian Worker's Chapel when our current sanctuary was built.
+The Chapel was a part of the 2012 renovation of the Fellowship Hall.